system76/docs/_articles/bootloader.md

 sudo parted -ls
 ```

 And then look for the name of your main hard drive.
 It could be `/dev/sda` or `/dev/nvme0n1`, depending on if you have a standard SATA drive, or an NVMe drive, respectively.
 If you have multiple drives, look at the sizes of the partitions and for the `linux-swap` partition to help identify the main OS drive.
+In Ubuntu installs the layout will be like this:

+Number  Start   End     Size    File system     Name      Flags
+ 1      2097kB  524MB   522MB   fat32                     boot, esp
+ 3      524MB   496GB   491GB
+ 4      496GB   500GB   4295MB  linux-swap(v1)            swap

+and Pop!_OS installs will look like this:

+Number  Start   End     Size    File system     Name      Flags
+ 1      2097kB  524MB   522MB   fat32                     boot, esp
+ 2      524MB   4819MB  4295MB  fat32           recovery  msftdata
+ 3      4819MB  496GB   491GB
+ 4      496GB   500GB   4295MB  linux-swap(v1)            swap

 ---